rafaelmnatali/k8s-gcp/README.md

 ## How to use this repository

-Create a `yaml` file in the `inventory` folder to allow Ansible to interact with your `GCP` environment.
+Create a `yaml` file in the `ansible/inventory` folder to allow Ansible to interact with your `GCP` environment.

 Here is a sample file: